 - Mercury: smallest of the planets, closest to the Sun.
 It is small and very hot (apart from some permanently shadowed craters at the poles which may contain ice), with

 - Mars: Albedo features identified in the 19th century led to manic speculation about the potential presence of life.
 Today we know it's not very lively, but that doesn't make it any less interesting.
 It's still a favorite for space exploration, with a handful of unmanned probes sent there every two years.
-There are currently three working orbiters around it (2001 Mars Odyssey, Mars Express and Mars Reconnaissance Orbiter), and two working landers on it (Opportunity and Curiosity).
+There are currently five working orbiters around it (2001 Mars Odyssey, Mars Express, Mars Reconnaissance Orbiter, ExoMars Trace Gas Orbiter, MAVEN,Hope, and Tianwen 1), note and two working landers on it (Perseverence and Curiosity).

-- The Moons Of Jupiter: Simon Marius and Galileo Galilei each had claims to the discovery of the first four.
+- The Moons of Jupiter: Simon Marius and Galileo Galilei each had claims to the discovery of the first four.
 Though discovery credit ultimately went to Galileo (and thus, they are known as the Galilean satellites), Marius's names were ultimately used (from innermost out: Io, Europa, Ganymede and Callisto).
 All the others are named for the daughters and lovers of either Jupiter or his Greek counterpart, Zeus.

 - Saturn: Well known for its spectacular ring system.
 Its average density is less than that of waternote , and despite its bland butterscotch appearance it has storms that rival any found on Jupiter.
 Plus it has a polar hexagon.
 How cool is that?